InitRunner

 Model Selection

 PROVIDER_MODELS in templates.py maintains curated model lists for each provider.
-The interactive wizard (initrunner init -i) and setup command (initrunner setup) present these as a numbered menu.
-The --model flag on init, setup, and create bypasses the interactive prompt.
-Custom model names are always accepted — the curated list is a convenience, not a restriction.
+The conversational builder (initrunner new) and setup wizard (initrunner setup) present these as a numbered menu.
+The --model flag on new and setup bypasses the interactive prompt.
+Custom model names are always accepted; the curated list is a convenience, not a restriction.

 ProviderModelDescription